Rental Guides · Last updated 2 June 2026

 Quick Summary

-- Start your search on Idealista — it has the largest inventory for La Linea by far
+• Start your search on Idealista, the largest rental portal for La Linea by far

-- Get your documents ready before you start viewing — landlords move fast here
+• Have documents ready before you start viewing: landlords move fast here

-- Expect to pay 1 to 2 months deposit plus first month upfront on signing day
+• Expect to pay one to two months deposit plus first month upfront on signing day

 Where Do People Actually Find Rentals in La Linea?

 Fotocasa is worth checking too, though it has less inventory than Idealista in this area.
-Milanuncios sometimes has private landlord listings that never make it to the big portals — slightly lower prices but fewer protections.
+Milanuncios and Wallapop sometimes carry private landlord listings that never make it to the bigger portals, sometimes at slightly lower prices.
+Pisos.com, Habitaclia, and Yaencontre round out the main options worth bookmarking.

 Word of mouth still works in La Linea.
-If you know people working in Gibraltar or living in the area already, ask them.
-A surprising number of rentals here get filled before they ever appear online, especially in the popular barrios like El Junquillo and the centre.
+If you know people working in Gibraltar or already living in the area, ask them.
+A surprising number of rentals get filled before they appear online, especially in popular barrios like Centro, La Atunara, and Periáñez.

 Many La Linea landlords prefer WhatsApp contact over email.
-When you find a listing, send a WhatsApp message rather than using the platform contact form — you will often get a faster response, and it signals you are serious.
+When you find a listing, send a WhatsApp message rather than the platform contact form.
+You will often get a faster response, and it signals you are serious.

 What Documents Do You Need to Rent in La Linea?

 This is where people get caught out.
-You need these ready before you start viewing — not after you find somewhere you like.
-Landlords here, especially those renting to the frontier worker market, are used to a large pool of interested tenants and will simply move on to the next applicant if you cannot produce paperwork quickly.
+Have these ready before you start viewing, not after you find somewhere you like.
+Landlords here, especially those renting to the frontier worker market, are used to a large pool of interested tenants and will move on to the next applicant if you cannot produce paperwork quickly.

 If you work in Gibraltar rather than Spain, your payslips will be in pounds rather than euros.
-Most La Linea landlords accept these — Gibraltar income is actually preferred by some because it tends to be higher and more stable.
-Have a currency conversion ready to show income in euros if asked.
+Most La Linea landlords accept these.
+Gibraltar income is actually preferred by some landlords because it tends to be higher and more stable.
+Have a currency conversion ready to show your income in euros if asked.

 How Much Income Do Landlords Expect?

 The informal rule across Spain is that your rent should not exceed 30% of your monthly net income.
-In practice, La Linea landlords often ask to see proof of income at least 3 times the monthly rent — so for a €600/month flat, expect to show roughly €1,800/month net.
+In practice, La Linea landlords often ask to see proof of income at least three times the monthly rent.
+For a €600/month flat, expect to show roughly €1,800/month net.

 For Gibraltar workers on frontier worker rates, this is usually straightforward.
-For people still in early employment or on temporary contracts, it can be harder.
-If you are in this situation, offering a larger deposit (2 or 3 months instead of 1) sometimes helps move things along.
+For people in early employment or on temporary contracts, it can be harder.
+Offering a larger deposit, two or three months instead of one, sometimes helps move things along.

 What Does a Typical Rental Cost in La Linea in 2026?

 Prices have been rising steadily since 2023, driven partly by demand from Gibraltar workers looking for cheaper alternatives to renting in Gibraltar itself.
-The most central barrios and anything with a view of the Rock tend to command a premium.
+Central barrios and anything with a view of the Rock tend to command a premium.

 Step-by-Step: From First Search to Keys in Hand